mjtamima/geodata_visualization/README.md

-This is a test run for a multistep data analysis.
+This is a test run for a multi-step data analysis.
 It visualizes a list of locations on a map.

 -->Run load_data.py to load data from google api to database -->Run geojs.py to read from the database